 About Sue Such

 Sue Such is a longstanding and highly respected resident of Didcot, Oxfordshire.
-Despite her own physical disability she has campaigned meticulously and persistently for justice and equality, and continues to serve the community with her usual blend of honesty, hard work and generosity.
+Despite her own physical disability & health issues she has campaigned meticulously and persistently for justice and equality, and continues to serve the community with her usual blend of honesty, hard work and generosity.

 Sue Such has a pleasing, unselfish character and for as long as I am aware has always placed those she has represented as priority despite the constraints of her own disabilities.
 My dedication and respect for Sue Such is an ongoing admiration for her personal legal and representative skills reflected I am sure by a large section of the community.